modernish/modernish/README.md

 [the stack](#user-content-the-stack)
 to save and restore variables and settings.
-So the `return` command exits the block, causing the global variables and settings to be restored and resuming execution at the point immmediately following `END`.
+So the `return` command exits the block, causing the global variables and settings to be restored and resuming execution at the point immediately following `END`.
 Like any shell function, a `LOCAL` block exits with the exit status of the last command executed within it, or with the status passed on by or given as an argument to `return`.